A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Applications to Various Problems

 \subsection{Memory-Efficient OXO}

-In addition to the projection issue, another challenge of ONS is its $O(d^2)$ working memory, in contrast to OGD's $O(d)$ working memory. \citet{NIPS16:sketch-ONS} propose Sketched Online Newton Step (SON), which mitigates this issue by incorporating matrix sketching into ONS.
+Another computational challenge of ONS is its $O(d^2)$ working memory, in contrast to OGD's $O(d)$ working memory. \citet{NIPS16:sketch-ONS} propose Sketched Online Newton Step (SON), which mitigates this issue by incorporating matrix sketching into ONS.

-\paragraph{Current results.} SON achieves runtime and working memory linear in $d$ when the sketched dimension $d' \ll d$.
-The value of $d'$ typically depends on the problem's intrinsic dimensionality, such as the number of non-zero eigenvalues in the Hessian-related matrix.
-The theoretical guarantees of SON are summarized in the following proposition.